Ian Happ Preview, Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.01 team ERA that ranks 11th among all league pitching staffs.
+- The Giants' 4.06 team ERA ranks 13th across all MLB pitching staffs.

-- Giants pitchers combine to give up 151 home runs (1.1 per game), the seventh-fewest in the league.
+- Giants pitchers combine to allow 153 home runs (1.1 per game), the fifth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.